This book is dedicated to

-As we were pulling into Forks, Edward asked, "Do you want to see Charlie today?"
+As we pulled into Forks, Edward asked, "Do you want to see Charlie today?"

 "Well, we're going to see him on Christmas day and I'm sure he and Sue have a lot of things to do with the wedding just a couple of days away.
 I think we can pass on that one.
 Dad's got a lot on his plate.
 He is handling my being a vampire really well, considering everything.
 I just don't want to stop in and remind him that his daughter is not what she used to be."

-Besides, I was afraid Renée and Phil might be there, and I wasn't ready to face my mom.
-I wasn't sure I'd be ready on the wedding day, either, but maybe she would be so excited over the wedding that she wouldn't be as observant as usual.
+Besides, I'm afraid Renée and Phil might be there, and I'm not ready to face my mom.
+I'm not sure I'll be ready on the wedding day, either, but maybe she'll be so excited over the wedding that she won't be as observant as usual.
 I snorted at the thought and Edward glanced at me, one eyebrow raised questioningly.
 "I was just hoping Mom wouldn't notice how much I've changed and realized that's a false hope if there ever was one."
 I sighed.
 "I guess the only thing I can really hope for is that she won't pass out from shock."

 When we got home, Jacob had returned.
 He couldn't stay away from Nessie too long.
 He was attached to her in a way I could almost understand.
 Sometimes I wondered if Edward and I had imprinted.
 Being physically separated had made us both ill.

-Rosalie and Jacob could hardly stand being in the same room with each other, but they tolerated each others' presence because they both adored Nessie.
+Rosalie and Jacob could hardly stand being in the same room with each other, but they tolerated each other's presence because they both adored Nessie.
 Edward and I could sense the strain.
-Edward did more than I because he could hear their thoughts.
+Edward did more than me because he could hear their thoughts.
 From his grimace, I wouldn't be surprised if they were both plotting the other one's death.

 Wanting to lighten the mood, I suggested, "Jacob, would you like to take Nessie out for a walk?
 I thought we could visit Rainier Field…" I almost shuddered when I said that.
-Why had I suggested that clearing?
-I had so many awful memories of that place, but it was a fair distance and would get us far enough out that we could stretch our legs properly and work out some of the tension in the air.
+Why did I suggest that clearing?
+I have so many awful memories of that place, but it is a fair distance and will get us far enough out that we can stretch our legs and work out some of the tension.

-The air was frigid.
-It felt balmy to me.
-My cold vampire skin didn't notice the temperature; but I was afraid Nessie might.
+Although the air was frigid, it felt balmy to me.
+My cold vampire skin didn't notice the temperature, but I was afraid Nessie might.
 Blood flowed through her veins.
-Even though her temperature was like Jacob's – usually a toasty 108.9, I was afraid she might feel the chill in the air.
+Even though her temperature was like Jacob's—usually a toasty 108.9, I was afraid she might feel the chill in the air.